noiseWizard/css-exercises/foundations/06-cascade-fix/README.md

 - Did you make sure to not edit the HTML file?
 - If you added selectors to the CSS, do they target a valid HTML element?

+### Self reflect
+I believe I've completed it correctly, it is a bit tricky because of the screenshot fonts being slightly different.
+However, I -think- it's assigning the correct things in the right location.

+I'll submit and we'll see ho right or wrong I am.